Abstract of Title

 A variable-rate home equity line of credit feature that allows the mortgagor to secure, or "fix", the interest rate on all or a portion of their balance.

-A mortgage in which the interest rate and monthly payments remain the same for the life of the loan.
+A mortgage with an interest rate and monthly principal-and-interest payment amount that remains the same for the life of the loan.

 A legal procedure in which property mortgaged as security for a loan is sold to pay the defaulting borrower's debt.

 A written explanation, signed by the individual giving the gift, stating that money was given to a homebuyer as a gift without any obligation to repay it.